Day 1 Tokyo There are no activities planned until an evening welcome meeting.

 Arrival Day and Welcome Meeting

-Day 2 Tokyo Take a CEO-led walking tour of eclectic modern Tokyo from the hub of Shinjuku to Shibuya through Yoyogi Park and Harajuku.
+Day 2 Tokyo Take a CEO-led walking tour of eclectic modern Tokyo from the hub of Shinjuku to Shibuya through to Harajuku.
 The rest of the day is free for exploring more of the city.